 Discovering Potential Youth Internship and Training Program supports companies providing youth with green work experience via internships and on-the-job training.
-This includes positions in STEM (Science, Math, Engineering, and Mathematics) or relating to the environment and natural resources.
+This includes positions in Science, Technology, Engineering, and Mathematics (STEM) or relating to the environment and natural resources.

 Work experience should meet one of the following criteria: